mariohernandez/drupal_training_ddev/README.md

 * **DDev**: Install DDev on [macOS](https://ddev.readthedocs.io/en/stable/#homebrewlinuxbrew-macoslinux) or [Windows 10](https://ddev.readthedocs.io/en/stable/#installation-or-upgrade-windows)

 ## 1. Setup your environment
-After installing Docker and DDev, setup your project by following these steps.
+After installing Docker and DDev, be sure Docker is up and running and follow the steps below.

 * Using the command line tool of your choice, navigate to the directory where you would like to setup your project.
 This can be any directory in your computer, such as `Sites`, `My Documents`, etc.